pmq20/node-packer/node/doc/api/deprecations.md

 <a id="DEP0004"></a>
 ### DEP0004: CryptoStream.prototype.readyState

-Type: Documentation-only
+Type: End-of-Life

-The `CryptoStream.prototype.readyState` property is deprecated and should not be used.
+The `CryptoStream.prototype.readyState` property was removed.

 <a id="DEP0005"></a>
 ### DEP0005: Buffer() constructor